RandyCantrell.com

 Spiritual growth and mental health are congruent.
 Increasingly I'm aware of how my frame of mind impacts everything.
 I believe we're each responsible for our own lives.
 For guarding our hearts.
 I don't accept the notion that we're merely puppets subject to the impositions of others.
 No matter who is at fault, or who is to blame - we're responsible for what we think, what we believe, how we feel, and how we behave.
 Bad things happen to all of us - sometimes horrible things beyond our control - but we can decide how to best respond.
 Moving forward or cowering in the corner are options.
 It's up to us to decide.

-Brevity Is Hard Work
+Brevity Is Hard Work, But Worth It

 “I have only made this letter longer because I have not had the time to make it shorter.”